UHH-ISS/beemaster-hp/dionaea/README.md

 ### Add Custom Service / Ihandler

 Add whatever service or ihandler you want to ```services/``` or ```ihandlers/``` directory, respectively.
 Then you have to re-run ```docker build . -t dio-local```.
 (That step will not take as long as the first time).
 It will pick up the new files and copy them accordingly, to be used from within the container.

+### Make Dionaea stop logging

+Go to the `dionaea` folder and open the `dionaea.conf` file with an editor.
+Change the value for `default.filename` to `/dev/null`.
+Also, in the same folder, open the `Dockerfile` and remove the `#` in front of the line with the content `rm /etc/dionaea/ihandlers-enabled/log_sqlite.yaml` to activate that instruction.